pombredanne/libpopcnt/README.md

-The algorithms used in ```libpopcnt.h``` are described in the paper [Faster Population Counts using AVX2 Instructions](https://arxiv.org/abs/1611.07612) by Daniel Lemire, Nathan Kurz and Wojciech Mula (23 Nov 2016).
+The algorithms used in ```libpopcnt.h``` are described in the paper [Faster Population Counts using AVX2 Instructions](https://arxiv.org/abs/1611.07612) by Wojciech Mula, Nathan Kurz and Daniel (23 Nov 2016).

 ## How it works